Policlinico of Milan: Nord Italia Transplant Program (NITP)

+Fecal Microbial Transplant (FMT)

+The Policlinico of Milan has been accredited by the National Transplant Center to perform Fecal Microbial Transplants (FMT).

 Other biobanks

 The hospital also hosts Bank of Donated Human Milk, a Biobank for the cryoconservation of seminal fluid and muscle tissue, peripheral nerve, DNA and cell culture which exchange valuable biological samples with National and International Institutes both for diagnostic and scientific research purposes.